Unpopularity Factor in the Marriage and Roommates Problems: Unweighted Setting

 On the left, $H_{(M',2)}$ has a positive weight perfect matching consisting of the bold-faced edges, while $S$ consists of the dotted edges.

-On the right, since $H_{(M',2)}$ is a bipartite graph with parts $H_1 = \{m_1,m_2,w'_1,w'_2\}$ and $H_2 = \{w_1,w_2,m'_1,m'_2\}$, we orient the edges of $S$ (dotted arrows) toward $H_2$, and the rest toward $H_1$.
+On the right, since $H_{(M',2)}$ is a bipartite graph with parts $H_1 = \{a_1,a_3,a'_2,a'_4\}$ (white vertices) and $H_2 = \{a_2,a_4,a'_1,a'_3\}$ (gray vertices), we orient the edges of $S$ (dotted arrows) toward $H_2$, and the rest toward $H_1$.
 This directed graph has a positive weight directed cycle consisting of the bold-faced arrows.
 Both figures imply $u(M') > 2$. \end{example}

 In a way similar to \textsc{rp}, we have the following lemma and theorem for \textsc{mp}.

 \begin{lemma} Given an \textsc{mp} instance $I$, a matching $M$ of $I$, and a number $k = x/y$, where $x \in [0,n-1]$ and $y \in [1,n]$ are integers, there is an algorithm to determine whether $u(M) > k$ in $O(m\sqrt{n})$ time. \end{lemma}